ibm-cloud-docs/account/audit_log.md

 ```
 {: codeblock}
 {: python}

+To get all Events logs, use [SoftLayer_Event_Log::getAllObjects()](https://softlayer.github.io/reference/services/SoftLayer_Event_Log/getAllObjects/).
+In this case just the first 50 events are returned by using pagination limit `resultLimit=0,50`.
+See [Using Result Limits in the SoftLayer API](https://sldn.softlayer.com/article/using-result-limits-softlayer-api/) for more information.
+A mask is shown in this example, `mask[eventName,eventCreateDate,userType]`, that restricts other local fields and limits the amount of information returned.
+{: curl}

 This example deals with a few ways of pulling data from `SoftLayer_Event_Log`.
 There can ben quite a few Logs here, so it is recommended to use a filter, like the `recentLogs` function, to limit how far back you search for Events.
 {: python}